dotnet/docs/docs/azure/ai/get-started-app-chat-template.md

     |**Supporting content**|This includes the information to answer your question and the source material.
 The number of source material citations is noted in the **Developer settings**.
 The default value is **3**.|
     |**Citation**|This displays the original page that contains the citation.|

-1. When you are done, select the selected tab again to close the pane.
+1. When you are done, navigate back to the answer tab.

 ### Use chat app settings to change behavior of responses